misiektoja/xbox_monitor/docs/troubleshooting.md

 | **Target** | That the monitored gamertag resolves and shares its activity |
 | **Notifications** | Whether email alerts are on and, if so, whether the SMTP server accepts the configured login.
 Whether the webhook destination, headers and alert choices can be used |

-Each row is marked `[PASS]`, `[WARN]`, `[FAIL]` or `[SKIP]`, colour-coded by status when colour output is on.
-Every `[WARN]` and `[FAIL]` row carries an indented `To fix:` line under its marker, plus a `Guide:` link when a documentation page covers that row.
-A `[SKIP]` row names a check that could not run and says why.
-An explicitly selected dotenv path that does not exist is reported as a warning with the path and recovery command.
-A warning describes a working setup worth reviewing.
-Only a failure changes the exit code, which is 1 when anything failed and 0 otherwise, so the report can be used in a script.
+Results use `[PASS]`, `[WARN]`, `[FAIL]` or `[SKIP]`.
+Warnings and failures include a `To fix:` action and relevant guide links.
+Doctor exits `1` if anything fails and `0` otherwise.

 When both the input and the output are a terminal and a channel passed, the report offers one real test message for that channel.
 Nothing is sent without a separate yes and the result is counted in the summary.
 The webhook check validates the settings without contacting Discord or ntfy, so nothing is published until you approve the test.

 Doctor never starts the interactive sign-in, because that writes a token file.
 A missing token cache is reported as a warning naming the command that creates one, which is `--setup` or the first monitoring run.

-The report ends with a **Next steps** block naming the command that starts monitoring, carrying the same `--config-file` and `--env-file` this run checked.
-It carries the target this run used, leaves it out when the configuration file already supplies one and otherwise shows `<xbox_gamertag>` for you to replace.
-While a check is failing it asks for the failures first.
+Follow the report's **Next steps** after correcting any failed checks.
+The printed start command uses the configuration and dotenv files you checked.

 ## Setup and Secret Commands

 `--setup`, `--set-ms-app-credentials`, `--set-smtp-password` and `--set-webhook-url` need an interactive terminal, since the values they collect must stay hidden.
 Run outside one they explain that and exit non-zero rather than reading a secret from a pipe.

-Ctrl+C is safe at every question.
-During `--setup` it reports that the destination files were not changed.
-During a secret command it says the entry was cancelled, names the command that resumes it and leaves the dotenv file unchanged.
-Answering `n` at a replace question instead says the saved values were left as they are.
-After `--setup` has saved, Ctrl+C only skips the optional doctor run or the offer to start monitoring.
-At the doctor's own optional delivery prompts it ends the run instead, since nothing is waiting to be written there.
+Ctrl+C cancels setup before saving or cancels a secret prompt without changing the dotenv file.
+After saving, it skips the optional Doctor run or monitoring offer.
+At Doctor's test-message prompts, Ctrl+C ends the report.

 `--setup` needs somewhere to put both files, so it refuses `--env-file none` and `--config-file none`.
 It reports a destination that is a directory or whose parent will not accept a write before asking anything.